Augmented reality (AR) displays virtual objects embedded in a real environment.

 Pencil: Create freeform shapes as if drawing with a pencil.

-Simply go to the library, click on the three lines at the upper right, and select the item you’d like to add to your design.
+To open the library and insert items, click on the three lines at the upper right and then select the item you’d like to add to your design.

 What is Drift?